scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/applying_your_own_domain_name_and_ssl_cert.md

 global:
   domain: "sol1.alexmul.dev"
 ```
-2. Search for the 'certificate:' property in the same file, and add/edit these values.
+2. Search for the *certificate:* property in the same file, and add/edit these values.
 The GCP project ID can be seen by clicking the down-arrow next to your project name in the GCP console.

 ```yaml
 certificate: